FULL Guide to Becoming a Principled Agentic Engineer (Build Anything with AI)

 Actionable Insights

-- Turn repeated prompts into commands/skills after the third use.
-Keep them in the project AI layer alongside
+Turn repeated prompts into commands/skills after the third use.
+Keep them in the project A. I layer alongside

 Creator’s main claims